 remote_syslog2 version number, log file paths, and log destination.

 Some Elastic Beanstalk apps already require a custom AMI.
 Configure Papertrail as part of your custom AMI by following any of Papertrail's standard Unix or Windows Configuration instructions.

-If neither of the above are suitable, please contact us to see what other options we may have.
+If neither of the above are suitable, contact us to see what other options we may have.
 We can usually suggest a solution based on your environment.

 Both pre-made and custom images can use a powerful feature of Elastic Beanstalk: the